Joliet, Illinois: Religion

 According to the official website for the city of Joliet:

 Joliet's diverse faith community represents over 60 denominations and offers residents services at more than 150 churches, synagogues, and houses of worship.
 Along with their spiritual offerings, these houses of worship enrich the Joliet area by providing some of the area's finest examples of Romanesque, Gothic, Byzantine, and Renaissance architecture.
 The spiritual community in Joliet welcomes newcomers with open arms, offering regular worship services and religious education.

-Joliet holds a very large Catholic population, and many Catholic institutions, including Joliet Catholic Academy and the University of St Francis.
+Catholic institutions in Joliet include Joliet Catholic Academy and the University of St Francis.